 The facts are that around 2 million people are addicted to opioids.
 75% of abusers were originally prescribed opioids for legitimate pain relief but became dependent and addicted.
 Society has a responsibility to try safer alternatives like cannabis before prescribing high-dose opioids.

 Cannabis not only relieves pain, it synergizes with opioid receptors, allowing patients to experience greater relief at lower opioid doses.
 Marijuana strains with a high CBD:THC ratio are reported to be highly effective in helping ease pain.
 Many of our patients also report that cannabis relieves their withdrawal symptoms when slowly weaning themselves off opioids.
 As more medical cannabis legislation is passed to legalize it, America can wean itself from excessive opioid use and overcome this epidemic.

 Green Health Docs provides guidance on the best strains for your conditions and on how to treat chronic pain.
 If you have questions about getting legal access to medical marijuana in Maryland or Missouri, we can help!
-Even better, we also offer telemedicine to our Missouri patients!
+Even better, we also offer online evaluations to our Missouri patients!
 Give our support team a call at 1-877-242-0342 and get started today.
 Or be sure to check out our handy resources page.